nheyn/react-swarm-ui/README.md

 )
 ```

-To run the app, first open the ZooidManagerV2 app.
-Then run the application in node.
-The default web socket that ZooidManagerV2 listens to is http://localhost:9092.
+To run the app, first open the ZooidManagerV2 app, and select 'ENABLE WEB' in
+the controls.
+The default web socket is http://localhost:9092, but can be
+by the same controls.
+Then run your react-swarm-ui application in node.

 ### TODO LIST
+* Add additional event handlers (like onStartMove/onEndMove)
-* Add even handling, so the app can react to movement on the table
+* Send an 'Event' instead of the zooid to the even handlers
-* Change ```<zooid />``` prop names, so they are "human readable"
 * Add ```<area></area>``` element type, so relative positioning can be used
 * Add "id" prop to ```<zooid />```, so the app can assure the same zooid is reused